 We are a 503(c)(3) charitable organization and your donations to Cats' Angels are tax deductible.
 We accept PayPal (see the Donate button at the bottom left of this page).
 You can also mail donations to Cats’ Angels, 8316 Wexford Drive, Austin, TX 78759.
 For any questions, please email email@example.com.

 Most wanted on our wish list:

-• Cat food (Purina cat chow, Wellness or Blue Buffalo, canned and dry)
+• Cat food (Purina cat chow, Fancy Feast or Friskies chicken or turkey, Wellness or Blue Buffalo, canned and dry)

 • Clumping unscented cat litter

 Foster homes are always urgently needed, especially in the spring and summer months when kittens are born.
 Having enough foster homes literally makes the difference between life and death for many kittens.
 If you foster one of our cats, Cats’ Angels pays all vet expenses.
 You provide the food, and the love!
 (Any supplies and food you pay for is tax-deductible and we will provide you with a receipt for tax purposes.)
 When you foster a cat or kitten, you commit to bringing him/her to our weekend adoption events and continue to foster until permanent homes are found, or you return them to us when you can no longer foster them.

 Volunteers are also needed to help at our adoption events on Saturday.